Arizona Forests - Header Image

 Survey springs and streams

-Fire used to be frequent in the Southwest’s ponderosa pine forests, clearing out understories of saplings and maintaining open stands of large, well-spaced trees.
-According to lore, ranchers could drive wagons through the “park-like” woodlands.
-But decades of fire suppression allowed spindly trunks to crowd our national forests, and the unnaturally dense conditions now fuel severe wildfires, putting communities and wildlife at risk.
+Fire used to be frequent in the Southwest, clearing understories of grasses and saplings and maintaining open stands of trees.
+But decades of fire suppression has allowed spindly trunks to crowd our national forests.
+The unnaturally dense conditions now fuel severe wildfires that burn hotter and longer than ever before.
+Add in climate change, prolonged drought, and shrinking snowpack, and the need for forest restoration has never been greater.

 4FRI - Clarence Dutton quote